 - Must maintain a cumulative (or have an admitting) Grade Point Average (GPA) of 3.0 or higher for all UA graduate credit courses.

-- The Libraries will generally not hire a student to be a GA if they already have or will have other (concurrent) UA department employment.
-In addition, GA’s are expected to consult with their supervisors prior to accepting other concurrent campus or outside employment.
+- GA-to-be's are expected to consult with their supervisors prior to accepting other concurrent campus or outside employment.
 This practice is so that the unit is reasonably assured that the student will be able to effectively carry out his/her assignments.

 How to Apply